lextoumbourou/travis-multi-language-example/README.md

 https://travis-ci.org/lextoumbourou/travis-multi-language-example.svg

-A multi language (Python + JavaScript) example repo utilising Travis & Coveralls.
+An example of using multiple languages (Python & JavaScript) with Travis & Coveralls

 ## Overview